Policies & Regulations

 Golden West College offers two types of certificate awards in career programs designed to prepare the graduate to enter a particular field of employment.

 - Certificate of Achievement: Requires 12 or more units in a state approved program.
 Certificates of Achievement are not automatically awarded.
-A petition must be filed in Admissions & Records at the beginning of the semester in which the student will be completing his or her final requirements.
+A petition must be filed in Admissions & Records at the beginning of the semester in which the student will be completing the final requirements.
 Petitioning periods are listed below.

 - Certificate of Specialization: Approved programs of less than 18 units.
 Certificates of Specialization are not awarded automatically.
-A petition must be filed in Admissions & Records at the beginning of the semester in which the student will be completing his or her final requirements.
+A petition must be filed in Admissions & Records at the beginning of the semester in which the student will be completing the final requirements.
 Petitioning periods are listed below.
 Certificates of Specialization are not printed on official academic transcripts.

 Petitioning periods for the Certificate Awards are: